space-physics/glowaurora/README.rst

 with options including:

--t,--simtime   time of simulation (ending in Z for UTC) -c,--latlon    geographic coordinate (lat,lon) [degrees] -q,--flux      total flux
+-t, --simtime   time of simulation (ending in Z for UTC) -c, --latlon    geographic coordinate (lat,lon) [degrees] -q, --flux      total flux

 with the volume emission rate and intermediate processes modeled for the given primary electron precipitation input.
 You can make